Spanish cruiser Cristóbal Colón: Operational history

 After another hour, Cristóbal Colón had run through all of her best coal, switched to an inferior grade, and began to lose speed.
 At 1220, Oregon fired a 13-inch (330-mm) round which landed just astern of Cristóbal Colón, and soon more 13 in rounds, as well as 8-inch (203-mm) shells from Brooklyn and New York, were landing around the Spanish ship.
 In contrast, she had only one 6-inch (152-mm) gun that would bear on her pursuers.
 All told, the Spanish cruiser was hit six times.
 When the range dropped to 2,000 yards (1,830 m), the commanding officer of Cristóbal Colón, Captain Emilio Díaz-Moreu y Quintana, decided that after a 50-mile run, the chase was over; in order to save the lives of her crew, he beached her at the mouth of the Turquino River, 75 mi west of Santiago, at 1315 hours and order his men to open the valves to scuttle the cruiser to prevent it from being captured.
 It was the end of the Battle of Santiago de Cuba.

 Some of her sailors made it ashore, although they had to beware of Cuban insurgents, who began to shoot the survivors of the wrecked Spanish ships.
 Others were rescued by American sailors who came alongside the wreck in small boats to take off survivors.

-Fate

-The wreck of Cristobal Colon on 22 November 2022.

 That night, a U.S. Navy salvage team from repair ship decided that Cristóbal Colón was worth salvaging and towed her off the rocks.
 The team did not notice that the ship was scuttled, only when they towed it, they realized she lacked watertight integrity and quickly capsized and sank, a total loss.

-Preservation

 The Naval Battle Underwater Park of Santiago de Cuba was created to preserve the wrecks of the ships and pay tribute to the sailors who perished in the Battle of Santiago de Cuba.
 The park permits divers to visit the wrecks.